Groups of order $p^3$ are mixed Tate: The plan of the proof and preliminaries

 Any non-abelian group of order $p^3$ has a faithful irreducible representation.
-Indeed, a $p-$group has a faithful irreducible representation if and only if its center is cyclic \cite[p.29]{is}, and $Z(G)$ has order $p$ for any non-abelian group of order $p^3$.
+Indeed, a $p$-group has a faithful irreducible representation if and only if its center is cyclic \cite[p.29]{is}, and $Z(G)$ has order $p$ for any non-abelian group of order $p^3$.
 Moreover, all irreducible representations of a group $G$ of order $\leq p^4$ have dimension $1$ or $p$.
-It is known that any abelian group is mixed Tate.
-Thus, by the above cited result, it is sufficient to prove that for any non-abelian group $G$ of order $p^3$, there exists an irreducible representation $V$ of degree $p$ such that $V/G$ is a linear scheme.
+Any group of order $p^3$ satisfies the hypothesis of Proposition \ref{linearschemes} because for every subgroup $1<K\subset G$, the quotient $N_K/K$ has order $1, p,$ or $p^2$, and thus it is abelian.
+It is thus sufficient to prove the following:

+\begin{theorem} Let $k$ be a field of characteristic not $p$ which contains a primitive $p^2$-root of unity.
+Let $G$ be a non-abelian group of order $p^3$ and let $V$ be an irreducible representation of degree $p$.
+Then $V\sslash G$ is a linear scheme. \end{theorem}

-As we will see in the proof of theorem $3.1$, there are two non-abelian groups of order $p^3$.
-For a classification of $p-$groups of order $\leq p^4$ and their representations, one can also consult \cite{chu}.
+There are two non-abelian groups of order $p^3$.
+For a classification of $p$-groups of order $\leq p^4$ and their representations, see \cite{chu}.